ldyang14/training-material/topics/translatomics/tutorials/raw-fastq-to-bam/tutorial.md

 # Quality control for raw reads

 What is the quality of our data prepared to analyze?
-It is an important question to us because a good quality of Ribo-seq data  establishes the foundation to analyze accurately for the following steps.
+It is an important question to us because a good quality of Ribo-Seq data  establishes the foundation to analyze accurately for the following steps.
 Not only that, results from quality control could also help us to understand the characteristics of our data more comprehensively.

 > ### {% icon hands_on %} Hands-on: Check raw reads with **FastQC**
 >